 The clean coolant passes through the ‘hot-side’ of the heat exchanger.
 The incoming cold coolant cools the hot coolant.
 The cooled coolant is then returned to the coolant sump tank.

 This setup has the added advantage of transferring the heat from the hot processed coolant to the incoming cold coolant.
 This saves on energy costs.

-Metal wear particles or tramp oil frequently contaminate industrial coolants.
+Metal wear particles and tramp oil frequently contaminate industrial coolants.
 However, the combination of pasteurization and disc centrifuges can efficiently recover contaminated coolant.
-The benefits of using such a system are evident from the above.
+The benefits of using such a system are evident from the discussion above.